cksystemsteaching/selfie/book.md

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 Have you verified the number of bars?
-Decimal notation needs just two digits to do that!
+Decimal notation needs just two digits to encode the 85 bars!
 Binary needs seven digits, or bits.
 Why do we then use binary rather than decimal in computers?
 Well, because decimal only requires about three times fewer digits than binary, no matter which number, which is negligible compared to the exponential savings compared to unary.
 Also, constructing a machine that can distinguish ten rather than just two states per digit is much harder.
 So, we are good.
-The only reason why people sometimes use unary is because addition including counting is fast, just add bars to the right.
+The only reason why people sometimes use unary is because addition including counting is fast.
+Just add bars to the right.
 But we see below that binary addition is still fast enough.

 Ok, but writing numbers down in binary by hand is still about three times more work than in decimal.
 We understand that but there is a solution that is even better than decimal.
 It is called hexadecimal notation using base 16, so sixteen different symbols per digit.
-In hexadecimal we use 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, and the letters A, B, C, D, E, and F. The letter A represents the value 10, B 11, C 12, D 13, E 14, and F 15.
+In hexadecimal we use:

+the digits 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, and:

+the letters A, B, C, D, E, and F.

+The letter A represents the value 10, B 11, C 12, D 13, E 14, and F 15.

 Since base 16 is a power of base 2, that is, 2 to the power of 4 actually, each hexadecimal digit encodes exactly four bits which makes it much more convenient to convert between binary and hexadecimal rather than binary and decimal.
 And, we save four (!) times the number of digits with hexadecimal notation compared to binary notation.
 Try 85, that is, 1010101 in hexadecimal.
 It is 55.
 In fact, to avoid confusion, we say 0x55 where the prefix 0x indicates that the following number is in hexadecimal rather than decimal notation.
-Let us verify that 0x55 is indeed 85 by calculating **5**\*16 + **5**.
-What is 0xFF in binary and in decimal?
+Let us verify that 0x55 is indeed 85 by calculating:

+**5**\*16+**5** = 85.

+What is, say, 0xFF in binary and in decimal?
 It is 11111111 and 255, respectively.
 Try to verify that!

 Octal and binary prefix.

 Let us again go back to the example of adding 85 and 7.
 By now, we know their binary encoding, that is, 1010101 and 111.
 We are thus ready to perform binary addition, just like a computer.
-Take the rightmost bits in 101010**1** and 11**1**, also called the *least-significant bits* (LSBs).
+Take the rightmost bits in:

+101010**1** and 11**1**,

+also called the *least-significant bits* (LSBs).
 They are both 1.
 Adding 1 and 1 in binary is of course 10 which is 2 in decimal.
 This means that the LSB of the sum of 1010101 and 111 is the 0 in 1**0**.
-But we need to carry the 1 in **1**0, also called the *carry bit*, to the left now and add it to the second LSBs 0 and 1 in 10101**0**1 and 1**1**1.
-So, we are actually adding three digits now, 0 and 1 plus the carry bit 1.
+But we need to carry the 1 in **1**0, also called the *carry bit*, to the left now and add it to the second LSBs 0 and 1 in:

+10101**0**1 and 1**1**1.

+So, we are actually adding three bits now, 0 and 1 plus the carry bit 1.
 The result is of course 10.
 The 0 in 1**0** is now the second LSB of the sum and the 1 in **1**0 is the new carry bit.
-Now, we need to add that carry bit to the third LSBs 1 and 1 in 1010**1**01 and **1**11.
+Now, we need to add that carry bit to the third LSBs 1 and 1 in:

+1010**1**01 and **1**11.

 This means we are adding 1 and 1 plus the carry bit 1.
 The result is of course 11 which is 3 in decimal.
 Not that hard, right?
 So, the 1 in 1**1** is now the third LSB of the sum and the 1 in **1**1 is the new carry bit.
 From now on the process continues with no further surprises until we reach the leftmost or *most-significant bits* (MSBs).
 Here is a summary but try to complete it yourself on a piece of paper:

 ```
  1010101 = 85